Rivian Maintenance: Cost, Plans and Service Schedule

-On paper, Rivian pickups and SUVs should be cheap to own.
+On paper, Rivian pickups and SUVs should be affordable to maintain.
 They’re all-electric, meaning they have virtually no moving parts and don’t require oil.
-Plus, every Rivian on the road in 2024 is still under its original factory warranty, meaning most repairs should be covered.
+Plus, most Rivians on the road in 2025 are still under their original factory warranties, meaning most repairs should be covered.

 But at the same time, electric vehicles go through tires pretty quickly due to their increased torque and weight.
 And unlike Lucid, Rivian doesn’t offer complimentary maintenance, so you’ll have to pay out of pocket for routine checkups.

-Jump to insightRivians are still a bit more expensive to maintain than vehicles from Tesla ($200), Lucid ($0) and Polestar ($0) since the former doesn’t require annual checkups and the latter two include free maintenance for two years/24,000 miles.
+Jump to insightRivian is currently more expensive to maintain than Tesla ($200), Lucid ($0) and Polestar ($0) since the former doesn’t require annual checkups and the latter two include free maintenance for 2 years/24,000 miles.

-Jump to insightIt’s hard to estimate Rivian repair costs since all Rivians on the road are still under their (minimum) four-year/50,000-mile factory warranty.
-That said, we expect they’ll cost the same as other luxury EVs to repair post-warranty (about $1,140 per year).
+Jump to insightWhile many early Rivians are still under their factory warranty (minimum 4-year/50,000 miles), we expect they’ll cost the same as other luxury EVs to repair post-warranty (about $830 per year).

 Jump to insightAre Rivians expensive to maintain?

-No, Rivians are not expensive to maintain.
+No, Rivians are not expensive to maintain when it comes to routine services.
 Our local Rivian service advisor gave us the full rundown.

 “Every 7,500 miles we like to do a rotation and a full inspection,” he told us.
 “They’re around $60 and $120, respectively.”